freenas/freenas-docs/userguide/network.rst

    further issues.

    If the network settings applied work as intended, click :guilabel:`KEEP CHANGES`.
-Otherwise, the changes can be discraded by clicking :guilabel:`DISCARD CHANGES`.
+Otherwise, the changes can be discarded by clicking :guilabel:`DISCARD CHANGES`.